 This Argentinian beauty was sold to Sheik Hamdan bin Rashid Al Maktoum for $1.4 million in 2005.

-During his career, he was used to breed foals for long distance racing.
+During his career, he was used to breeding foals for long-distance racing.
 With such a legendary reputation and an impressive income, what a father to live up to…